software-mansion-labs/EIP712-cairo-article/article.md

     return (result, overflow);
 }
 ```
-If we now used one of the available keccak implementation we would run into a problem - since we need to hash 66 bytes instead of 64 we must let the hashing function know to only take last 2 bytes of our `overflow` (other bytes are all 0).
-The easiest way to do it is to change our input to little endian format.
+If we now used one of the available keccak implementations, we would run into a problem: since we need to hash 66 bytes instead of 64, we must let the hashing function know to only take the last 2 bytes of our `overflow (the other bytes are all 0).
+The easiest way to do it is to change our input to Little-Endian format.
-Since the built-in function we'll be using expects an array of 64 bit inputs we additionally need to split everything into appropriate chunks.
+Since the built-in function we'll be using expects an array of 64-bit inputs, we additionally need to split everything into appropriate chunks.

 ```cairo
 // Splits 128bit big endian int to 2 64bit small endian ints